siconos/siconos/docs/sphinx/devel_guide/write_and_build_doc.rst

 * cmake/swig_python_tools.cmake : python functions used to drive docstrings
   generation
-* docs/gendoctools : python tools used to generate docs
+* docs/gendoctools/* : python tools used to generate docs.
+This python package will be installed in <CMAKE_BINARY_DIR>/share at build time.
 * docs/config/doxy2swig.config.in : doxygen (xml output) config, for swig and docstrings